CS179K-Summer23/cs179-project-fantastic-four/README.md

 As a user, I want to be able to add information to my profile because I want to be able to personalize my profile.
 (1 point)

 As a user, I want to be able to donate to streamers because I want to be able to support the content creators that I am familiar with.
 (1 point)

+As a user, I want to check my donation history so I can check which streamer I have donated.
+(1 point)